 Now, membership period 1 above still covers games played in free grading period 1 – but does NOT cover ANY graded games played in playing season 2.
 This is where the issue begins!
 LONGER periods of uncertainty now arise during playing season 2, particularly where players renew mid-to-late-season.

-Liability for potential game fees starts after reaching quota in playing season 2 and lasts until the start of membership period 2 (if that takes place).
-Some ‘liable members’ find this hard to accept.
+Under this new system, liability for potential game fees now starts after reaching quota in playing season 2 and lasts for the remainder of membership period 1.
+Games in this period are assumed coverd by payment for membership period 2 (if/when that happens).
 I use the term ‘liable members’ for players in period 1 of their membership who are playing graded games in playing season 2.
 Their membership expiry is before 30th June in playing season 2.
-For game fee purposes, we had to regard them on a par with non-members, so we also needed to track their game counts in player lists on the NECL website.
+For game fee purposes, we are now having to regard them on a par with non-members, with a new requirement to track their game counts in player lists on the NECL website to identify potential game fees.
+Some ‘liable members’ found this hard to accept.

-Impact? – After the now longer period of uncertainty, if a player doesn’t eventually renew, who should fund payment of the invoice for grading period 2?
+After a now longer period of uncertainty, if a player doesn’t renew, who should fund any game fees invoiced for grading period 2? – ECF try to put this on to the league.

 “By submitting game results to the rating server, organisations accept liability for any pay to play or game fee that is incurred.”

-This ‘liability’ on a league, or tournament organiser, is highly questionable.
+This ‘liability’ on a league, or tournament organiser, is highly questionable – and how else would they cover themselves for potential game fees, if not via clubs/players? .
 ECF membership is contracted between player and ECF.
-When leagues submit match results, they can no longer ensure a player will be an ECF member at a future date (30th June of season 2) so do not readily accept incurring a debt to ECF just because a future contract between a player and ECF does not take place.
-Somehow, without consultation or prior-agreement, ECF now expect leagues to anticipate and secure funding for future invoicing when neither league, club nor player can absolutely guarantee future renewals, in situations where expiry of current memberships can be several months away, having made a change that effectively takes away the former leverage clubs had to encourage renewal!
-It is no longer practical to await renewals by liable members before picking them for team matches – and It would be totally unreasonable to meanwhile disallow further participation when they reach quota!
-Also, those players would not expect to be asked to pay for membership period 2 in advance, just to avoid potential fees for the games they are now playing in playing period 2 – and even if those players wanted to reassure certainty by paying the future renewal in advance, ECF currently do not even allow it, insisting that..
+When leagues submit match results, they can not ensure a player will be an ECF member at a future date (30th June of season 2) so might not readily accept incurring a debt to ECF just because a future contract between a player and ECF does not take place.
+Somehow, without consultation or prior-agreement, ECF are now expecting leagues to anticipate and secure funding for future invoicing when neither league, club nor player can guarantee future renewals, in situations where expiry of current memberships can be several months away, having made a change that effectively takes away the former leverage clubs had to ensure immediate renewals!
+It is not practical to await renewals by liable members before picking them for team matches – and It would be totally unreasonable to meanwhile disallow further participation upon reaching quota!
+Also, those players would not expect to be asked to pay for membership period 2 in advance, just to avoid potential fees for the games they are now playing in playing period 2 – and even if some players want to give reassurance by paying the future renewal in advance, ECF currently do not even allow this until near expiry, insisting that

-In a scenario of say 50 non-renewals @£21 the league could be liable for £1050 – so measures had to be taken to limit this, which required extra work.
-The league treasurer now has to manage a game fee reserve fund, made up of transfers-in from club treasurers.
-The webmaster had to facilitate this in the on-line accounts as well as the extra tracking to easily identify liable members for monitoring by club and league treasurers.
-Clubs can monitor game counts of their players on club web pages and club officers can check club account balances to see if any action is needed by the club treasurer (who usually gets an email reminder from the league treasurer when a player reaches quota).
-Also, the similar league-wide list of players can be filtered to show only those of most interest to treasurers by way of having reached or exceeded quota in league or club games by going to https://necl.org.uk/playerlist.php?aoq=1 (or, select ‘Players’ on the main navigation panel, followed by the ‘only show players reaching or exceeding game fee quota‘ link).
-It also shows if reserved funds are in place to cover each player.
+On say 50 non-renewals @£21 (unusual but possible), ECF would expect the league to be liable for £1050 !
+Measures had to be taken to offset this, which required extra work.
+The NECL treasurer now has to manage a game fee reserve fund, made up of transfers-in from club treasurers.
+The NECL webmaster had to facilitate this in the on-line accounts as well as the extra tracking to easily identify liable members for monitoring by club and league treasurers.
+Clubs can monitor game counts on club and player web pages and club officers can check club account balances to see if any action is needed by the club treasurer (who gets an email reminder from the league treasurer when a player reaches quota).
+Also, the similar league-wide list of players can show only those of most interest to treasurers by filtering on players who have reached or exceeded quota in league or club games by going to https://necl.org.uk/playerlist.php?aoq=1 (or, select ‘Players’ on the main navigation panel, followed by the ‘only show players reaching or exceeding game fee quota‘ link).
+It also shows if reserved funds are in place to cover each player. e.g.

 If/when players join/renew, their reserve is transferred back to their club account.